jasongoodwin/rubyquickstart/README.md

 Hello 3
 => nil```

+Note that there is an implicit conversion happening there to change the numeric data type into a string to print.
+You don't have to worry too much about the types which is the double-edged sword that comes with more dynamically typed languages.

-With Ruby's dynamic typing, other types can be passed in to the method still with no ill effect:
+With Ruby's dynamic typing, other types can be passed in to the method still with no ill effect.
+Strings would be an obvious choice to try in this case:

 ```irb(main):036:0> h("Jason", "Goodwin")
 Hello JasonGoodwin